-On May 3, 2000, a 17-year-old boy hijacked a bus in Fukuoka, Japan, and slew one of its passengers.
+On May 3, 2000, a 17-year-old boy hijacked a bus in Fukuoka, Japan and slew one of its passengers.
 Despite its reputation as a safe country, Japan has had its share of mass killings and high-profile murders.
-What was unusual about this attack was that, before carrying it out, the teen had posted a cryptic threat on an anonymous Japanese imageboard called 2channel under the moniker “Neomugicha” — Neo-Barley Tea.
-He was arrested and confined to a medical reformatory for several years, but to this day he remains anonymous.
+But this attack was unusual because, before carrying it out, the teen had posted a cryptic threat on an anonymous Japanese imageboard called 2channel under the moniker “Neomugicha” — Neo-Barley Tea.
+He was arrested and confined to a medical reformatory for several years; to this day, he remains anonymous.

-In the aftermath of the attack, Japanese law enforcement started to more closely monitor the imageboard for copycats, and even frequent posters on the website started to take threats seriously.
-Observers noted that rhetoric on 2channel that was directed against Koreans and other ethnic minorities in Japan reflected a political movement called the “netto-uyoku” — internet right-wing.
+In the aftermath of the attack, Japanese law enforcement started to more closely monitor the imageboard for copycats, and even frequent posters on the website began to take threats seriously.
+Observers noted that rhetoric on 2channel directed at Koreans and other ethnic minorities in Japan reflected a political movement called the “netto-uyoku” — “internet right-wingers.”

-Zealously nationalistic, participants in this online movement supported Japanese historical revisionism, denying that imperial Japan did anything wrong when it colonized and annexed other countries in Asia in 1910 and during the 1930s and 40s.
-The netto-uyoku claimed that atrocities committed by the Japanese Imperial Army, such as the 1937 Nanking Massacre, either never happened or were greatly exaggerated by the liberal media and leftist academics.
-The online movement was vitriolically xenophobic, focusing its resentment on China, South Korea, North Korea and the mainstream media.
+Zealously nationalistic, participants in this online movement support Japanese historical revisionism, denying that imperial Japan did anything wrong when it colonized and annexed other countries in Asia in the first half of the 20th century.
+The netto-uyoku claim that atrocities committed by the Japanese Imperial Army, such as the 1937 Nanking Massacre, either never happened or were greatly exaggerated by the liberal media and leftist academics.
+The online movement is vitriolically xenophobic, focusing its resentment on China, South Korea, North Korea and the mainstream media.
 Their activities eventually sprang from the social web, with street demonstrations against Japan’s Korean minorities.

 Ever since, 2channel has often been cited as a source of cybercrime and a breeding ground for conspiracy theories.
 Observers have worried that internet communities like 2channel are radicalizing Japanese youth and have wondered how long it would take before they turned to violence.

-If 2channel sounds vaguely familiar, it’s because its name is similar to the United States’ own controversial imageboards — 4chan and its spiritual successor 8chan (now known as 8kun).
-4chan and 8kun are platforms in which anonymous users can go to foment political extremism, harassment campaigns, racism, antisemitism and conspiracy theories.
+If 2channel sounds vaguely familiar, it’s because its name is similar to the United States’ own controversial imageboards — 4chan and its spiritual successor, 8chan (now known as 8kun).
+4chan and 8kun are platforms where anonymous users can go to foment political extremism, harassment campaigns, racism, anti-Semitism and conspiracy theories.
 Experts in online extremism have noted that 2channel’s anonymous digital architecture inspired 4chan’s American founder, Christopher Poole.

-Thus, the genealogical relationship between these websites has tempted critics to blame 2channel and Japan for the political toxicities of American internet culture.
-The temptation is understandable given that 4chan and 8chan gave birth to the so-called alt-right — a loosely networked political subculture that espouses white supremacy, anti-immigration, anti-feminism, misogyny, homophobia, anti-communism and every other square on the reactionary bingo card.
-The writer Dale Beran, for example, even blamed the “chan culture” born in Japan for propelling Donald Trump into the White House.
+The genealogical relationship between these websites tempts critics to blame 2channel and Japan for the political toxicities of American internet culture.
+That’s understandable given that 4chan and 8chan gave birth to the so-called alt-right — a loosely networked political subculture espousing white supremacy, anti-immigration, anti-feminism, misogyny, homophobia, anti-communism and every other square on the reactionary bingo card.
+The writer Dale Beran even blamed the “chan culture” born in Japan for propelling Donald Trump into the White House.

-As the technology journalist Julian Dibbell has written: “It didn’t especially register with [Poole] that Japan also happened to be a place where cultural distinctions between public and private life matter deeply — where, in a sense, having two identities isn’t so much a failure of integrity as a working definition of it.”
+As the technology journalist Julian Dibbell has written, in Japan, “cultural distinctions between public and private life matter deeply … having two identities isn’t so much a failure of integrity as a working definition of it.”

-In a western milieu, however, anonymity served not as a way of reinforcing a normative structure, but as a way to evade it.
-In a way, blaming Japan for America’s culture of conspiracy theories ironically replicates the reasoning structure of conspiracy theories.
+In a Western milieu, however, anonymity served not as a way to reinforce a normative structure, but as a way to evade it.
+In a way, blaming Japan for America’s culture of conspiracy theories ironically replicates the reasoning structure of conspiracy theories (overgeneralization and scapegoating the powerful).
 Though they operate in hermetically separate cultural and linguistic spheres, Japan and America share similar economic circumstances and media cultures that in turn generate similar online behavior.

-In his book, “Otaku: Japan’s Database Animals,” postmodernist philosopher Hiroki Azuma discussed the economic circumstances that led to the emergence of obsessive Japanese online hobbyists.
-The otaku, he writes, is a subculture of enthusiasts who frenetically consume anime cartoons, play video games and bond together on imageboards like 2channel or social media platforms.
+In his book “Otaku: Japan’s Database Animals,” the postmodernist philosopher Hiroki Azuma discussed the economic circumstances that led to the emergence of obsessive Japanese online hobbyists.
+The otaku, he writes, is a subculture of enthusiasts who frenetically consume anime cartoons, play video games and bond together on social media platforms or imageboards (also known as textboards) like 2channel.

 According to Azuma, the emergence of the otaku community was a byproduct of Japan’s particular political and economic circumstances during the 1990s, when the internet first became widely commercialized.
 Rapid reconstruction and economic growth during the years after World War II created a narrative of endless capitalist progress.
 At home and abroad, Japan became a posterchild for non-Western countries “overcoming” the West.

-Driving the economic boom, postwar Japanese corporations became renowned for guaranteeing lifetime employment security for their employees.
-As the sociologist Atsushi Sawai wrote in 2013, they became “a kind of community-like system or a ‘big family-like system’ which would protect employees and their families for their entire lives.”
+Japanese corporations became renowned for guaranteeing lifetime employment security.
+As the sociologist Atsushi Sawai wrote in 2013, each was like a “big family [that] would protect employees and their families for their entire lives.”
 By the late 1980s, there even appeared to be a fleeting possibility that Japan’s economy might overtake America’s, its erstwhile vanquisher and reemergent rival.

-This overweening optimism dissipated with the collapse of the Nikkei stock market bubble in 1991, which precipitated a deep recession and an eventual “lost decade” (or two) of economic stagnation and declining real wages.
+This overweening optimism dissipated with the collapse of the Nikkei stock market in 1991, which precipitated a deep recession and an eventual “lost decade” (or two) of economic stagnation and declining real wages.
 The lost decade hit Japanese youth particularly hard, destroying the postwar guaranteed employment model.
-According to the Japanese Ministry of Internal Affairs and Communications, the rate of temporary or non-regular work increased from 16% in 1985 to 21% in 1995, and then to 34% in 2010.
+According to the Japanese government, the rate of temporary or non-regular work increased from 16% in 1985 to 21% in 1995 and then to 34% in 2010.
 In 1995, the twin disasters of the Aum Shinrikyo cult’s sarin gas attacks in Tokyo and the massive Kobe earthquake further dampened the country’s morale.

-As the sociologist Akihiro Kitada notes in his book “Sneering Japan’s ‘Nationalism,’” the rhetoric in online spaces occupied by the otaku is defined by snarky irony and alienated cynicism, but nonetheless, participants are passionate about the communal aspect of the imageboards.
-They join for a sense of connectivity to others with the same ethos.
+As the sociologist Akihiro Kitada notes in his book “Sneering Japan’s ‘Nationalism,’” the rhetoric in online spaces occupied by the otaku is defined by snarky irony and alienated cynicism, but participants are nonetheless passionate about the sense of community.
+They join to be connected to others with the same ethos.
 Kitada dubbed this paradoxical combination “cynical romanticism.”